Aetosauria: Early European finds

 Aetosaur material was first described by Swiss paleontologist Louis Agassiz in 1844.
 He named the genus Stagonolepis from the Lossiemouth Sandstone in Elgin, Scotland, but considered the fossil to be a Devonian fish rather than a Triassic reptile.
 This may be because he considered the strata to be part of the Old Red Sandstone, and thus Paleozoic in age.
 Agassiz mistook the osteoderms for large rhomboidal scales, which he thought were arranged in a similar pattern to those of gars.
 He also thought that these supposed scales were very similar to those of the lobe-finned fish Megalichthys due to their large size.

 English biologist Thomas Henry Huxley reconsidered the fish scales described by Agassiz and considered them to belong to a crocodilian.
 He first proposed this to the Geological Society of London in 1858, and went into more detail in an 1875 paper in the society's quarterly journal.
 By this time, new material had been uncovered from Elgin that indicated that Stagonolepis was not a fish, but a reptile.
 However, Stagonolepis was still known primarily by scutes and imprints of scutes, many of which were not well preserved.

 The articulated skeletons of 22 Aetosaurus, discovered near Stuttgart, Germany and first described by Oskar Fraas in 1877.
 The skeletons are now in the State Museum of Natural History Stuttgart.

 More complete aetosaur remains were found from the Lower Stubensandtein of Germany in the 1870s.
 Among them were complete articulated skeletons of 22 aetosaurs.
-These specimens were found in a large sandstone outcrop near Stuttgart and were preserved together in an area less than 2 square metres otherin size.
+These specimens were found in a large sandstone outcrop near Stuttgart and were preserved together in an area less than 2 square metres in size.
 The animals were probably buried under lake sediment soon after they died, with the flow of water repositioning their bodies on the lake bed and putting them in close proximity to one another.
 In 1877, German paleontologist Oscar Fraas assigned these specimens to the newly erected genus Aetosaurus.
 Fraas named the genus after the skull's resemblance to the head of an eagle, with a narrow, elongate skull and a pointed snout.